opinderkaur/opinderkaur.github.io/_pages/about.md

 Welcome!
 I am a Ph.D. candidate in Economics at [University of California, Riverside](https://economics.ucr.edu/).
 My research interests are in labor economics, development economics, economics of education, and health economics.

-My job market paper investigates the intergenerational impacts of adult learning programs on child health outcomes among disadvantaged population.
+My job market paper investigates the intergenerational impact of adult learning programs on child health outcomes among the disadvantaged population.

 I am on the job market during the 2022–2023 academic year and expect to graduate in Spring 2023.